 One Huge Cycling Benefit Myth Debunked

 I feel it is important to mention one huge myth I found during my research.
-You may find articles on the internet claiming that cycling improves the strength of your bones.
+You may find articles on the internet claiming that cycling improves bone strength.
 Well, studies show different results.
 Let me explain.

 Cycling and Bone Density